MaxPleaner/browser_tester/readme.md

  command and observe the website being opened in a browser.
 - Commands can be grouped into modules and exported to libraries.
 The web interface contains some more instructions about this.

+Status:

+_does it work?_

+Yeah, I'd consider it functional at this point.

+Keep in mind, though: this is a completely insecure app - it encourages remote code execution.
+It'd be cool if it supported deployment (using a client / server Selenium setup), but I haven't tried that yet and I'm not sure when I'll have the time.